MichaelSingh7/django_mp_gold/README.md

 #### CONTENT

-_The information entered for my product description have been taken from the sources in the links found below, these were simply used for project purposes and again no credit taken for these links listed below:
+_The information entered for my product description have been taken from google engine search sources these were simply used for project purposes and again no credit taken for these_.
-"https://www.argos.co.uk/product/1251731" and "https://www.argos.co.uk/product/4999186", some of the information was used and edited again for purpose of this project._

 # CREDITS

 #### MEDIA

-_The images used for my website were taken online from "https://i.pinimg.com/originals/a6/74/16/a67416d326106bd2638b9ba14d252cf4.jpg" and
-"https://miro.medium.com/max/1280/1*nnbVjvhYDduj0KKBTvhiDQ.jpeg", these images were found through a search on  "https://www.google.com/".
+_The images used for my website were taken online a search that was found through "https://www.google.com/".
 I do not take credit for any images used above in them links listed._

 #### ACKNOWLEDGEMENTS